bioinfbrad/DDGWizard/docs/Installation_Guide.rst

    <p></p>
    Modeller has already been installed when creating Conda environment.
 But to allow our program to call it, you need to have a license of the Modeller and configure it.
    <p></p>
    Please enter <a href="https://salilab.org/modeller/registration.html">Official Modeller Website</a> to register an account.
 Modeller use "Academic End-User Software License Agreement for MODELLER" terms.
-Please follow their instructions, read and accept the terms to obtain a license.
+Please follow their instructions, read and accept the terms to obtain a license key.
    <p></p>
-   Then input the license into installed Modeller's configuration file.
-You can find it under the <span class="keyword-highlight">Conda envs folder</span>.
+   Then input the license key into installed Modeller's configuration file.
+You can access it under the <span class="keyword-highlight">Conda envs folder</span>.
+Please use following commands:
-   <p></p>
-   Enter your local <span class="keyword-highlight">Conda envs folder</span>, and open the Modeller's configuration file:
    <p></p>
    </div>